OpenSatKit/cfsat/README.md

     cd build/exe/cpu1
     ./core-cpu1

-## Run Python Applcation
+## Run Python Ground System Applcation
-Run the software on the development host and establish telemetry flow:
+In a new terminal window run the python application on the development host and establish telemetry flow:

     cd cfsat/gnd-sys/app
     . ./setvars.sh